 Is terraforming Mars a good idea?

-The whole process, however, is long and tedious requiring at least a couple hundred years.
-It’s not like flicking a switch – immense amounts of resources, energy and most likely human lives would have to be sacrificed.
-So, why would humans want to terraform a planet millions of miles away in the first place?
+The whole process is long and tedious requiring at least a couple hundred years.
+It’s not like flicking a switch – immense amounts of resources, energy, and most likely human lives would have to be sacrificed.
+So, why would humans want to terraform a planet that’s millions of miles away in the first place?
 Personally, I believe Mars is the next obvious step for man.
-If humans are to ever become more than just a mono-planetary species, hopefully an interstellar one, then we need to move our Earthling butts out of here.
+If humans are to ever become more than just a mono-planetary species, hopefully, an interstellar one, then we need to move our Earthling butts out of here.

 Of course, there’s another important concern that needs to be addressed.
 As we stand today, humans aren’t doing too good a job of taking care of their own planet.
-A Mars terraforming mission, however, couldn’t start earlier than a couple of decade into the future, maybe even a century.
-By then, we should have either already blew any chance at living in this planet in peace and prosperity, thus deserving to become extinct, or the world could have made a leap in consciousness.
-Even so, attempts to produce global warming on Mars will teach scientists to produce the reverse back here on Earth to make up for damage in pollution and deforestation.
+A Mars terraforming mission couldn’t start earlier than a couple of decade into the future, maybe even a century.
+By then, we’ll either blow any chance of living in peace and prosperity on this planet or we’ll become advanced enough, both technologically and socially, to make a planetary leap and finally shoot for the stars.
+Even if things go horribly wrong on this planet because of runaway global warming, attempts to produce global warming on Mars will teach scientists to do the reverse back here on Earth, possibly making up for damage in pollution and deforestation.